A short introduction to Monstrous Moonshine: Complex tori, rank-2 lattices and modularity

 Such a (meromorphic) function (in $\mathbb{H}$ and at the cusp) is called a \textit{modular function}.

-In practise, it is quite difficult to brute-force the study of modular functions.
-The salvation here comes from the release of some of the hypotheses that one demands for the modular functions. \\
+In practice, it is difficult to study modular functions directly, and relaxing some of the hypotheses in the definition of modular functions has proved very fruitful.
+It leads to the definition of modular forms. \\